cc [ flag ... ] file ... –lsocket –lnsl [ library ... ] #include <netdb.h> struct protoent *getprotobyname(const char *name);

 getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() each return a protocol entry.

-The entry may come from one of the following sources: the protocols file (see protocols(4)), the NIS maps ``protocols.byname'' and ``protocols.bynumber'', and the NIS+ table ``protocols''.
+The entry may come from one of the following sources: the protocols file (see protocols(4)), and the NIS maps ``protocols.byname'' and ``protocols.bynumber''.
 The sources and their lookup order are specified in the /etc/nsswitch.conf file (see nsswitch.conf(4) for details).
-Some name services such as NIS will return only one name for a host, whereas others such as NIS+ or DNS will return all aliases.
+Some name services such as NIS will return only one name for a host, whereas others such as DNS will return all aliases.

-getprotobyname_r() and getprotobynumber_r() sequentially search from the beginning of the file until a matching protocol name or protocol number is found, or until an EOF is encountered.
+The getprotobyname_r() and getprotobynumber_r() functions sequentially search from the beginning of the file until a matching protocol name or protocol number is found, or until an EOF is encountered.

 getprotobyname() and getprotobynumber() have the same functionality as getprotobyname_r() and getprotobynumber_r() except that a static buffer is used to store returned results.
-These routines are unsafe in a multi-threaded application.
+These functions are Unsafe in a multithreaded application.

 char *p_name; char **p_aliases; int p_proto;

-getprotobyname_r( ), getprotobyname( ), getprotobynumber_r( ), and getprotobynumber() return a pointer to a struct protoent if they successfully locate the requested entry; otherwise they return NULL.
+The getprotobyname_r(), getprotobyname(), getprotobynumber_r(), and getprotobynumber() functions return a pointer to a struct protoent if they successfully locate the requested entry; otherwise they return NULL.

-getprotoent_r() and getprotoent() return a pointer to a struct protoent if they successfully enumerate an entry; otherwise they return NULL, indicating the end of the enumeration.
+The getprotoent_r() and getprotoent() functions return a pointer to a struct protoent if they successfully enumerate an entry; otherwise they return NULL, indicating the end of the enumeration.

-length of the buffer supplied by caller is not large enough to store the result.
+The length of the buffer supplied by the caller is not large enough to store the result.

 See attributes(5) for descriptions of the following attributes:

-Although getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() are not mentioned by POSIX.4a Draft 6, they were added to complete the functionality provided by similar thread-safe functions.
-These interfaces are subject to change to be compatible with the "spirit" of POSIX.4a when it is approved as a standard.
+Although getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() are not mentioned by POSIX 1003.1:2001, they were added to complete the functionality provided by similar thread-safe functions.

-The routines getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() are reentrant and multi-thread safe.
-The reentrant interfaces can be used in single-threaded as well as multi-threaded applications and are therefore the preferred interfaces.
+The getprotobyname_r(), getprotobynumber_r(), and getprotoent_r() functions are reentrant and multithread safe.
+The reentrant interfaces can be used in single-threaded as well as multithreaded applications and are therefore the preferred interfaces.

-The routines getprotobyname(), getprotobyaddr(), and getprotoent() use static storage, so returned data must be copied if it is to be saved.
-Because of their use of static storage for returned data, these routines are not safe for multi-threaded applications.
+The getprotobyname(), getprotobyaddr(), and getprotoent() functions use static storage, so returned data must be copied if it is to be saved.
+Because of their use of static storage for returned data, these functions are not safe for multithreaded applications.

-setprotoent() and endprotoent() have process-wide scope, and are therefore not safe in multi-threaded applications.
+The setprotoent() and endprotoent() functions have process-wide scope, and are therefore not safe in multi-threaded applications.

-Use of getprotoent_r() and getprotoent() is discouraged; enumeration is well-defined for the protocols file and is supported (albeit inefficiently) for NIS and NIS+, but in general may not be well-defined.
+Use of getprotoent_r() and getprotoent() is discouraged; enumeration is well-defined for the protocols file and is supported (albeit inefficiently) for NIS, but in general may not be well-defined.
 The semantics of enumeration are discussed in nsswitch.conf(4).

 Only the Internet protocols are currently understood.